sophiaguu/Wenderski-ATACseq-Analysis/README.md

 # Step 15: Make Deeplots heatmap and profile over TSS and DE peaks

+Note: This has not been completed by me, and can be completed by another person.
+It's important to check what you're running and where you're running from and to.

 These plots use Deeptools computeMatrix, plotHeatmap and plotProfile to plot the average signal over specific regions specified in a bed file.
 We will be using the read-depth normalized bigwig files generated from running the UCSCBrowserHOMER.sh script.

 # TSS Heatmap Plots